kgar/gms2-module-text-scroller/notes-organizing-mini-system.md

 - Place to lerp() or otherwise move current scroll position to target
   - This could be in a function call

+## Generally, what I think I should do

+Most of the core calculations and functions can be held in a struct with a constructor.
+The consumer of the struct can manage UI concerns using the struct's properties.